SMILEY4/simple-library/simple-library-desktop/src/renderer/components/componentsDocu.md

 - switchContent?: boolean
   - enables displaying different content depending on the state
   - when true, the toggle-button must have exactly two child-elements
+- keepSize?: boolean
+  - used in combination with "switchContent"
+  - true = the button does not  change width when switching between the two child-elements
 - onToggle?: (selected:boolean) => void
   - triggered when the state of the buttonchanges (and the button is not disabled).
   - the parameter "selected" represents the new/next state